Jessica Fletcher: Background

 Fletcher lives at 698 Candlewood Lane in the town of Cabot Cove, Maine, 03041.
 Cabot Cove is a town of 3,560 inhabitants near the ocean.
 Based on the number of murders that occur in a given season of the series, the town seems to have probably one of the highest murder rates of any town or city.
-This has even been remarked on in the series by the town sheriff, Mort Metzger (Ron Masak), who notes that in his first year in Cabot Cove, he had to deal with five murders.
+This has even been remarked on in the series by the town sheriff, Mort Metzger (Ron Masak), who notes to Jessica Fletcher that in his first year in Cabot Cove, he had to deal with five murders and nicknames the town the “death capital of Maine”.

 Along with being a fiction author, Fletcher has other occupations during the series.
 It is mentioned that she was a substitute English teacher while raising Grady.
 After the sudden death of a congressman for Maine, she is asked to temporarily assume the position as congresswoman until another politician can step in; she also teaches a creative writing class at a women's prison at one time.
 In the eighth-season premiere, Jessica accepts a job as a criminology instructor at Manhattan University.
 During this time, she keeps an apartment in Manhattan at the Penfield House Apartments, located at 941 West 61st Street.
 On the weekends, she still regularly returns to Cabot Cove.

 It is established early in the series that Jessica cannot drive.
 This was written into the program to facilitate the character's questioning of suspects and fellow investigators while having them drive her somewhere.
 Jessica's travels as an author frequently take her to places around much of the world, giving the show writers freedom to explore characters and situations beyond rural New England.
-One trip takes her to Hawaii, where she shares a crossover case with private investigator Thomas Magnum (the titular star of Magnum, P.I.).
+One trip takes her to Hawaii, where she must prove the innocence of private investigator Thomas Magnum (the titular star of Magnum, P.I.), who has been framed for murder.